jeyabalajis/aws-certified-data-analytics-specialty-notes/docs/visualization/quick_sight.md

 ## S3 Integration
 - Datasets created using Amazon S3 as the data source are automatically imported into SPICE.
 - The Amazon QuickSight console allows for the refresh of SPICE data on a schedule.

+> You need to authorize Amazon QuickSight to access your S3 bucket from within the Amazon QuickSight Console.